codinginrainbows/compass-react/README.md

 1. `git clone https://github.com/codinginrainbows/compass-react/` to clone the project
 2. `cd compass-react` to access the project directory
-3. `git checkout production` to access the most updated branch
+3. `git checkout production` to access the branch with the latest updates
 4. `yarn` to install project dependencies
-5. `yarn start` to run the project
+5. `yarn dev` to run the project
 6. `http://localhost:3000` in your preferred browser to acess the project

 ## :man_technologist: Developers